 The IRRC is responsible for protecting the rights and welfare of human research participants.
 It ensures that all research conducted under the institution’s jurisdiction complies with ethical standards and federal regulations, specifically 45 CFR 46, also known as the Common Rule.

-Anyone planning to conduct research involving ACC human subjects (faculty, staff, or students) must submit their project for research review before beginning data collection.
-This includes surveys, interviews, experiments, and secondary data analysis with identifiable private information.
-Exceptions to this requirement involve classroom exercises, surveys and projects not intended to be published.
+Anyone planning to conduct research involving ACC human subjects (faculty, staff, or students) must submit their project for research review before beginning data collection, which includes surveys, interviews, experiments, and secondary data analysis, including identifiable private information.
+Exceptions to this requirement include internal ACC faculty and staff conducting classroom exercises, surveys, and projects at ACC that inform ACC processes and are not intended for publication.

 IRRC oversight is guided primarily by: